vdhamer/Photo-Club-Hub/.github/README.md

    database.
 This requires a bit more administration, because these individuals don't show up iterates through the online membership list.
 This is simply because those names/records are _not_ on the online list anymore!
-4. in the case of Fotogoep Waalre, some member data is not yet available online in a machine-readable form and is thus added programmatically instead.
+4. in the case of Fotogroep Waalre, some member data is not yet available online in a machine-readable form and is thus added programmatically instead.
 This is done in [this file](https://GitHub.com/vdhamer/PhotoClubWaalre/blob/main/Fotogroep%20Waalre/ViewModel/FotogroepWaalre/FGWMembersProvider%2BinsertSomeHardcodedMemberData.swift).
    This hardcoded data include the member's formal roles (e.g. chairman, treasurer).
 5. Photo club data is minimal (name, town/country, GPS, website), but is currently still hardcoded.</p>